Biden, Harris to make unusual campaign debut in virus era

 Biden bets that, on balance, Harris has broad appeal that will shore up any weaknesses with Black women, an anchor of the Democratic Party, and other voters of colors, while juicing turnout among white liberals and coaxing support from independents and Republican-leaning white voters who have soured on Trump.

 Karen Finney, a prominent Black strategist in the Democratic Party, pointed to immediate fundraising success as evidence that Biden’s take on Harris is better than Trump’s.
-The Biden campaign said it hauled in almost $11 million in the first four hours after Biden announced his pick.
+The Biden campaign hauled in almost $11 million in the first four hours after Biden announced his pick.

 “We won’t get the visual,” Finney said, referring to the realities of a coronavirus-era campaign.
 “But you can already feel the energy and excitement.”